 You can install Bosch speed ovens flush with your cabinets.
 They can also be stacked with Bosch wall ovens, steam ovens, and warming drawers.
 They’re available in 24, 27, or 30-inch options.

 Want over 175 pre-programmed recipes, a versatile design that can be customized to include a built-in installation, over the range format with ventilation, or double-oven?
 Plus more features than you can imagine?
-Then the Advantium speed oven from GE is the choice for you.
+Then the GE Advantium speed oven is the choice for you.

 GE speed ovens use what is known as Advantium technology.
 It works by cooking the outer layer of food the same way as a conventional oven but uses primarily high-powered halogen lights to produce radiant heat.
 In addition, microwave energy supplements the cooking process in an Advantium oven when the specific program calls for it.
 This combination ensures even and thorough cooking while reducing cooking times dramatically.
 All happens without losing out on natural moisture of your food.
 Something that can be a risk with standard microwave cooking.